What do you do when you visit the Itria Vally? You stay in a trullo!

 Visiting the whitewashed town of Locorotondo in the late afternoon and early evening meant pretty much everything was closed.
 On the plus side, the lack of open shops meant we had the side streets to ourselves.
 While not full of ‘must sees’, this compact town was a joy to wander around.

 Before we could enjoy it, finding a place to park was a rather frustrating experience.
 I’d completely missed the large parking lot (Piazza Antonio Mitrano), but eventually found a parking spot on the street.
 I only found the spot after several loops of the town’s one-way streets.
 This included driving multiple times through what seemed to be a six-way intersection on a hill!

 Once we entered the historic part of town, the parking adventure was well worth it.
 Many of the side streets were beautifully decorated with flowers and plants and made for a very pretty stroll.
 The next time I’m in Puglia, I will make sure to spend more time in the area and particularly Locorotondo (now that I know where to park!) 🙂

 Our visit to Alberobello coincided with a very rainy and chilly morning.
 Fortunately, by the time we arrived the rain had mostly subsided.
-This worked out well, with the dreary morning seeming to delay the arrival of the tour buses until late morning.
+This worked out well, since the dreary morning seemed to delay the arrival of the tour buses until late morning.
 This meant there were no crowds during our visit, though enough people to provide a bit of atmosphere.
 Just another example of the benefit of travelling in the offseason!